rozeraize/Raspbererry-Pi-OS-trixie-on-PC-or-laptop/README.md

 1. After booting into Debian Trixie, navigate to the `/etc/apt/sources.list.d/` directory by typing the following command `cd etc/apt/sources.list.d/`
 2. In the `etc/apt/sources.list.d` directory create a text file called `raspios.list` by typing the following command `sudo touch raspios.list`
 3. Add the following line of text `deb [arch=amd64] http://archive.raspberrypi.org/debian/ trixie main` into the text file by typing the following command `sudo echo "deb [arch=amd64] http://archive.raspberrypi.org/debian/ trixie main" > raspios.list`
-4.  when the previous steps has been completed update your computers repositories by typing `sudo apt update --allow-unauthenticated` (this will give you a message about ignoring some repositories and that some repositories don't have a GPG key, but ignore those errors).
+4.  when the previous steps has been completed update your computers repositories by typing `sudo apt update --allow-insecure-repositories` (this will give you a message about ignoring some repositories and that some repositories don't have a GPG key, but ignore those errors).
 5. Then to install the Raspberry Pi repo keyrings type `sudo apt install --allow-unauthenticated raspberrypi-archive-keyring`
 6. and if some packages need to be upgraded then type `sudo apt upgrade`.
 7. reboot your computer by typing `sudo reboot`